vasujammula/tcp_custom_packetcraft/README.md

 This suite provides test cases for several network level attacks.
 This suite provides test cases to check the TCP/IP functionality by varying fields in a TCP connection. we will identify setup of cases which are minimum requirement to  qualify network from basic attacks.

+This Suite can be run from windows or linux with customized parameters. output will be saved and stats will be reported in textual and graphical representation